skeatz/DigitalFab-PrototypingFundamentals/files/agreement.md

 - Supervising class preparation
 - Reviewing prospective students, instructors, and labs
 - Providing central staff and infrastructure for students, instructors, and labs
-- Fund-raising for costs not covered by student tuition
-- Managing and reporting on the program's finances, results, and impacts
 - Publicizing the program
 - Promoting a respectful environment free of harassment and discrimination